Open the AI Black Box

 TRUSTED BY

-Illuminate Qwen3 internals.
+Illuminate model internals.

 Visualize features topologically.

-Understand feature context.
+Understand behavior in context.

 “This is a map of an LLM’s mind.”